Bauer strikes out 10, Indians win 11th straight over Tigers

 Tigers starter Matthew Boyd (6-8), another trade candidate, gave up the home run to Ramírez that broke a 3-all tie.
 Jordan Luplow hit a two-run homer in the first.

-Boyd allowed five runs and six hits while striking out eight in six innings.
+Boyd allowed five runs in six innings.
 The left-hander has one win in his last eight starts for Detroit, which has lost nine of 10.

+“We got after it pretty good against a good pitcher out there,” Detroit manager Ron Gardenhire said.
+“We kind of hung in there and got close a little bit and Matty let up a couple big home run balls.”

 Goodrum singled to lead off the seventh, but Bauer struck out Gordon Beckman and pinch-hitter John Hicks.
 Jordy Mercer walked on a 3-2 pitch and Oliver Pérez replaced Bauer.
-Center fielder Oscar Mercado banged into the wall to catch Victor Reyes’ drive that ended the inning.
+Center fielder Oscar Mercado banged into the wall to catch Victor Reyes’ drive.

 Tyler Naquin and Greg Allen also drove in runs for Cleveland.